Alison Thewliss

-Alison Emily Thewliss (born 13 September 1982) is a Scottish National Party (SNP) politician.
-She was the Member of Parliament (MP) for Glasgow Central from the May 2015 general election until 2024.
+Alison Emily Thewliss (born 13 September 1982) is a Scottish politician who has served as Minister for Community Care in the Scottish Government since 2026.
+She was also elected as a Member of the Scottish Parliament for Glasgow Central in 2026.
+A member of the Scottish National Party (SNP), she was a Member of Parliament in the British House of Commons for the equivalent seat from 2015 to 2024.

-Before being elected to Westminster, Thewliss was a Glasgow City Councillor for the Calton ward, first elected in 2007.
-During her time as a councillor, she served as the SNP's Spokesperson on Land and Environmental Services.
-From 2020 to 2022, she led for the SNP on the Economy in Westminster.

-On 3 December 2022, Thewliss announced her decision to stand as leader of the SNP's 44 sitting MPs at Westminster following the resignation of Ian Blackford.
-She was defeated by Stephen Flynn by 26 votes to 17.
-On 10 December 2022, Flynn appointed her SNP Spokesperson for Home Affairs.
+Born in Lanark, Thewliss studied at the University of Aberdeen, and from an early age became involved in politics, joining the SNP at seventeen.
+Having served as a researcher for Bruce McFee MSP, she was elected to local government in 2007, serving as a Glasgow City councillor for the Calton ward.
+Thewliss was elected to Westminster in the 2015 general election, where she represented the Glasgow Central constituency.

+Thewliss served on the SNP's Westminster front opposition bench as the Treasury spokesperson from 2020 to 2022.
+She contested in 2022 leadership election for leader of the SNP in Westminster, but was defeated by Stephen Flynn.
+Flynn appointed Thewliss as home affairs spokesperson on his frontbench.
+In the 2024 general election, Labour won a landslide and Thewliss was one of many SNP MPs to lose her seat to Labour.
+In the 2026 Scottish Parliament election, she was elected to represent the Glasgow Central constituency and became a junior Scottish Minister.

 Early life and career

+Alison Emily Thewliss was born in Lanark, South Lanarkshire, on 13 September 1982.

 Thewliss attended Carluke High School and studied Politics and International Relations at the University of Aberdeen.

 Thewliss was inspired to join the SNP at the age of seventeen following the 1997 Scottish devolution referendum.
 She was too young to vote in the referendum, but carried out an exit poll at a polling station as part of a Modern Studies project, which brought her into contact with representatives from Scottish political parties.
 Whilst still a student, she became involved in canvassing for the SNP at the 2003 Scottish Parliament election.
 A few months later, she was employed as a researcher for Bruce McFee MSP.
 By the time McFee had decided not to seek re-election in 2007, the party was looking for local election candidates.
 Thewliss agreed to stand for the Calton ward at the 2007 Glasgow City Council election which used a new multi-member ward system, and was one of 19 SNP candidates who gained seats previously held by Scottish Labour councillors under the previous single-member system.
 She was re-elected in 2012, but stood down as a councillor after being elected as MP for Glasgow Central at the 2015 general election.